 Chair exercises can be an effective way for seniors to get physical activity, work out a range of muscles and maintain strength without having to leave home.
 There are a variety of chair exercises that can work out different parts of your body.
-They can also be effective exercises for those who are less mobile.
+They can also be effective exercises for those who are less mobile or struggle with balance.

 - Written by Christian Simmons

 Christian Simmons is a writer for RetireGuide and a member of the Association for Financial Counseling & Planning Education (AFCPE®).
 He covers Medicare and important retirement topics.
 Christian is a former winner of a Florida Society of News Editors journalism contest and has written professionally since 2016.Read More

 - Edited ByLamia Chowdhury

 Lamia Chowdhury is a financial content editor for RetireGuide and has over three years of marketing experience in the finance industry.
 She has written copy for both digital and print pieces ranging from blogs, radio scripts and search ads to billboards, brochures, mailers and more.Read More